Erotic humiliation: Terminology and overview

 While elements of erotic humiliation may be part of a number of domination and submission-based activities, humiliation is not the same as submission.
 The recipient does not necessarily seek to be ordered about.
 Humiliation comes into its own as a sexual force when the recipient seeks the humiliation over and above means.
 For example, being spanked is primarily valued because of the belittlement involved.
 Humiliation therefore encompasses a range of paraphilia, including foot fetish, breast fetish, shoe fetish, body worship, spanking, cum shots, peotomy, bondage, and most BDSM styles.
 It can be as basic as the desire to kiss and massage feet as a precursor to sex; and it can be complex, involving roleplay and public displays of subservience.
 It can also be for a set period of time (a "scene") or an ongoing facet of a relationship.
 The humiliation is not intrinsic to the act or the object.
 Rather, it is semiotically charged by the shared attitude of the partners engaged in the act.
 They invest specific acts, objects, or body parts with a humiliating aspect.

-Means of humiliation
+Methods

 Many scenarios may give rise to sexual humiliation.
 Some scenarios may be based on verbal abuse and others on physical aspects.